 Yet, here we are, at the end of one year, looking forward to another.

-We just announced a submission call for an anthology asking people to document their experiences of 2020, and we’ll be launching a new website with members-only features and resources.
-We will also be expanding the Young Emerging Writers Program to include teaching artist training for high school and college students, so they can lead workshops for students in grades K-8, to help build a pipeline for creative writers among young people in the Quad Cities.
-These are just a few of the terrific things we have planned for 2021.
+We just released the anthology These Interesting Times: Surviving 2020 in the Quad Cities, featuring four dozen artists and writers from around the QC sharing their stories of resilience during one of the most difficult years we’ve faced.
+We will also continue the expanded the Young Emerging Writers Program, including teaching artist training for high school and college students, so they can lead workshops for students in grades K-8, to help build a pipeline for creative writers among young people in the Quad Cities.
+These are just a few of the terrific things we have planned for 2022.

-We recently received a $5,000 grant to match all funds received between December 1 through the end of the year, so your contribution will go twice as far.
-Any donation $25 or more will receive a one-year MWC membership or renewal, donations of $50 or more will receive an MWC Press publication of your choice, and all donations up to $300 are eligible for the CARES Act tax deduction on top of the standard deduction for 2020.
+We recently received a $5,000 grant to match all funds received between November 30 through the end of the year, so your contribution will go twice as far.
+Any donation $25 or more will receive a one-year MWC membership or renewal, and all donations of $50 or more will receive a complimentary copy of the These interesting Times anthology.
 Memberships also make great gifts for the writers and readers in your family, so there are plenty of reasons to give.

 There is another reason Bishop’s poem resonates with me so deeply right now.
 The final two lines read:

 the art of losing’s not too hard to master

 though it may look like (Write it!) like disaster.

 For too many of us, this year has taken more than it has given, but we all have something to give back, to give each other moving forward: the gifts of our stories, our experiences, and our lives.
 We can, as Bishop implores herself, to “write” our light and share it with as many people as we can, and we can help each other get through whatever comes, this year and the next, and the next.